nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp1.md

 # Setting up GCP account

-There are two options for creating a GCP billing account:
+There are two options for creating a Google Cloud Platform (GCP) billing account:

 - set up the account as an individual and pay with your own credit card, or
 - set up a G Suite organization account that shares a centralized Google Billing Account and pay with the organization host’s credit card.

-In this tutorial, we will show you how to set up an individual account.

-!!! information
+!!! note "Centralized billing"

     You can also set up a G Suite organization with a centralized billing account.
 The Google documentation provides a [quick start guide](https://cloud.google.com/resource-manager/docs/quickstart-organizations) to set this up.